 Frank “Shorty” Harris (1856-1934) – One of the best-known and colorful prospectors of Death Valley, Frank Harris discovered the ore of the Bullfrog District in Nevada and at Harrisburg, California, which was named for him.

-Albert Mussey Johnson (1872-1948) – An eccentric millionaire who served as President for many years of the National Life Insurance Company, built Scotty’s Castle in Death Valley, California and was variously partner, friend, and dupe of infamous Wild West con man Death Valley Scotty, for whose outrageous antics he later served as financier.
+Albert Mussey Johnson (1872-1948) – An eccentric millionaire who served as President for many years of the National Life Insurance Company, built Scotty’s Castle in Death Valley, California, and was variously partner, friend, and dupe of infamous Wild West con man Death Valley Scotty, for whose outrageous antics he later served as the financier.